bsicchieri/gostack9-gympoint/README.md

 Allow a user to authenticate to your application using email and a password.

-An admin user created using the [sequelize seeds] functionality (https://sequelize.org/master/manual/migrations.html#creating-first-seed).
+An admin user created using the sequelize seeds functionality.

 #### 2. Administrator